markcaron/soccer-drills/drills/shooting-star.md

 ## Purpose

 A fun shooting drill that focuses on receiving a pass, turning and finishing on goal as quickly as possible in a tight space.
-Plus, your goalkeepers will get a workout too!

 This is one of my U10 team's favorite shooting drills.
 It keeps everyone's attention, and gives everyone a chance to get a lot of quick shots on goal.